pingcap/ossinsight/workshop/mini-ossinsight/step-by-step/get-insights-with-sql.md

 ## 1. Prepare SQL

 We won't talk too much about how to get USEFUL insights from such a big data as we are also students in open source software field.
-All SQLs in this project can be found on page, just click the `SHOW SQL` button on top-right of each charts to get the coresponding SQL.
+All SQLs in this project can be found on page, just click the `SHOW SQL` button on top-right of each charts to get the corresponding SQL.

 ## 2. Make Data More Beautiful